capsseminar/Fall-2019/README.md

 :blue_book: **Lecture 1 - Learning and Decision Making
 **

-* *Guiding question*: How can policymakers and engineers jointly establish the most reliable, consistent paths of decision-making?
+* *Guiding questions*: How can policymakers and engineers jointly establish the most reliable, consistent paths of decision-making?
 How can we assess whether these are “good” paths?
 What are the relevant dimensions of “good” in a given strategic setting?
 What are the fundamental limitations of decision-making, from both human and algorithmic perspectives?
 What aspects can be improved?
 What problems do we face in instituting decision-making practices, specifically given differences in human and machine decision-making?

 * *Topics covered*: Types and measures of learning, approximation, complexity, efficiency, rule-based algorithms